-Travis received both his business degree and law degree at The University of Texas at Austin.
-While in undergrad, Travis was President of the Texas Cowboys, a public service student organization comprised of campus leaders from various fraternities, UT sports teams, and student government.
-His favorite memory from those days was getting to shoot Smokey the Cannon at home football games.
+Travis obtained his business degree and law degree from The University of Texas at Austin.
+During his undergraduate years, Travis took on the role of President of the Texas Cowboys, a student organization comprised of campus leaders from various fraternities, UT sports teams, and student government.
+One of his cherished memories from that time was the privilege of firing Smokey the Cannon at home football games.

-Prior to forming Patterson Law Group, Travis worked at Shannon, Gracey, Ratliff & Miller, LLP in Fort Worth and Haynes and Boone, LLP in Dallas.
+Before Patterson Law Group, he gained valuable experience at renowned law firms, including Shannon, Gracey, Ratliff & Miller, LLP in Fort Worth and Haynes and Boone, LLP in Dallas.
 He also served as a visiting prosecutor in the Arlington Municipal Court.
-In law school, Travis clerked for the Honorable Lawrence E. Meyers, Texas Court of Criminal Appeals, where he met his wife and law partner, Anna Patterson.
+In law school, Travis clerked for the Honorable Lawrence E. Meyers at the Texas Court of Criminal Appeals, where he crossed paths with his future wife and law partner, Anna Patterson.

-Travis was born and raised in Tarrant County, and is proud of his family’s service to this community.
-His grandfather, Harold Patterson, served as Arlington’s Mayor from 1983 to 1987 and served on Arlington’s City Council for over 20 years.
-His father, Mike Patterson, served on Arlington’s School Board and Planning & Zoning Commission.
-And his uncle, Roy English, served as Tarrant County Judge.
-Travis strives to use his law practice to continue his family’s commitment to our community.
+Travis’s roots run deep in Tarrant County.
+Born and raised in Arlington, Texas (home of the 2023 World Series Champion Texas Rangers), Travis is proud of his family’s long history of service to the community.
+His grandfather, Harold Patterson, served as Arlington’s Mayor from 1983 to 1987 and was a member of Arlington’s City Council for over two decades.
+His father, Mike Patterson, contributed to Arlington’s School Board and Planning & Zoning Commission, while his uncle, Roy English, held the position of Tarrant County Judge.
+Travis continues this family tradition through his legal practice, embodying his family’s commitment to the community.

-Travis and Anna live in Fort Worth.
-They have three beautiful children (Hayes, Jack, and Hattie) and two golden doodle dogs (Graham and Graford).
-They are truly blessed and are dedicated to giving back to the community.
+Travis and Anna Patterson reside in Aledo with their four beautiful children (Hayes, Jack, Hattie, and James), alongside their two golden doodle dogs (Graham and Graford).
+They consider themselves beyond blessed and are dedicated to giving back to the community that has played a significant role in their lives.

 Honors and Awards

-- Rising Star, Personal Injury, Super Lawyers magazine, Thomson Reuters publication, 2018
+- Rising Star, Personal Injury, Super Lawyers Magazine, Thomson Reuters publication, 2018 – Present

 - Fort Worth, Texas Magazine Top Attorney, 2015 – Present